-We need to reregulate the banks.
+Should the government re-regulate the banks?
 Many Canadians are struggling to hang onto their homes as a direct result of policies enacted by the Federal Government in collusion with the Bank of Canada.
-Make no mistake, the current economic disaster was manufactured and has always been avoidable.
+Make no mistake, our current economic disaster was always avoidable.
 It takes bold and clear-thinking legislative measures to reverse the impact of Bank of Canada policy actions that harm consumers.
 Unfortunately, the interests of bankers bank shareholders do not align with the interests of customers.

 Quebec, much to its credit took very clever steps towards freeing consumers from the ravages of profiteering credit card company and bank policies.
-In the first instance, they recognized that setting minimum monthly payment terms that extend beyond many lifetimes was unconscionable.
-One of our clients, in his 80’s, had a CIBC credit card that had, on its credit card statement, minimum monthly payment terms that extended over 420, yes, four hundred and twenty, years.
-And, CIBC is not the only Canadian bank that can get away with that – they all do it!
+Legislators recognized that setting minimum monthly payment terms that extend beyond many lifetimes was unconscionable.
+A client, in his 80’s, produced a bank issued credit card statement, requiring minimum monthly payment terms that extended over 420, yes, four hundred and twenty, years.

-Quebec enacted new credit card rules that require all new credit cards to charge minimum monthly payments of at least 5% of the outstanding balance.
-With the repayment terms existing cards being gradually implemented to avoid mass bankruptcies.
+A few years ago, Quebec enacted new credit card rules that required all new credit cards to charge minimum monthly payments of at least 5% of the outstanding balance.
+With the repayment terms on existing cards being gradually implemented to avoid mass defaults.
 And as the Federal Government has recently allowed merchants to openly recover fees paid to credit card companies, Quebec has blocked the practice.

 Hitherto, merchants have paid an average of 3% of the purchase price of goods to credit card issuers, in addition to other fees for the use of point-of-sale equipment.
-But those fees were buried in the price of goods, which were necessarily passed along to everyone else, including customers paying cash.
+But those fees have been buried in the price of goods, and passed along to everyone else, including customers paying cash.
 In other words, you have been paying a 3% premium on everything you buy because credit cards are being used to make purchases, whether you use that payment option or not

-Let’s talk about another area of collusion between Government and Banks that is ripping this country’s economy apart.
 Increasing interest rates for most forms of credit are exploitative with the average bank issued credit card rate being close to 20% – even though the lender brrowed the money for a mere 0.25% from the central bank.
-Why did the Bank of Canada wait so long to return, deliberately manipulated, interest rates to the level of historic norms?
-Interest rates have been suppressed for over a decade, as “quantitative easing” measures following the banks’ questionable practices that led to the great Canadian taxpayers’ Bail Out of 2008/9.
-At some point, banks need to suffer the consequences of their own actions.
+Why did the Bank of Canada wait so long to return interest rates to the level of historic norms?
+Interest rates have been suppressed for over a decade, as “quantitative easing” measures, following the banks’ questionable practices that led to the great Canadian taxpayers’ Bail Out of 2008/9.
+At some point, banks, like all other businesses, need to suffer the consequences of their own actions.

-Interest rates were deliberately reduced to encourage spending, to “create money” in the system by encouraging people to take on more debt, that would then be recorded as assets on bank balance sheets allowing banks to lend more money that was in existence.
-Yet another signal for the Government to reregulate banks and the precise problem that has caused economic disaster after economic disaster.
+Interest rates were strategically reduced to encourage spending, to “create money” in the system by encouraging people to take on more debt, that would then be recorded as assets on bank balance sheets allowing banks to lend even more money.
 To understand the creation of money, watch this short explainer video.

-Returning to one of our current crises, if there were the political will it would be easy to solve.
-In the USA when you take out a mortgage over thirty years, the rate of interest, agreed upon at the time you took out the mortgage, is the rate that prevails until the mortgage is paid out (thirty years later).
+Another cause of the crisis is the manner in which mortgages work in Canada – driving up hosing costs.
+In the USA when you take out a thirty year mortgage, the rate of interest, at the time you took out the mortgage, is the rate that prevails until the mortgage is paid out (thirty years later).
 And, in the US the interest paid on your mortgage is tax deductible.

 The Federal Government in collusion with the Bank of Canada has the ability to correct the sins of the past, but they won’t (you can take that to the bank).
 They could freeze the rates of all mortgages issued in the last five years and fix those rates (at the lowest agrred rate) for the full repayment of the amortization.
-New, increased rates would then apply only to new mortgages in a like manner – for the full amortization – until paid in full.
-If the government fails to act, and it likely will as history bears witness, the result will be many people finding their homes are worth far less, on the market, than the cost of their mortgages.
+Increased rates would then apply only to new mortgages in a like manner – for the full amortization – until paid in full.
+If the government fails to act, and it likely will, as history bears witness, the result will be many people finding their homes are worth far less, on the market, than the cost of their mortgages.

 If Canada were to adopt the same type of mortgage regime as the USA model, homeowners would not be subject to constantly fluctuating interest rates, and they would get tax relief for the interest payments paid to mortgage lenders.
 Unfortunately, taxation itself is one of the leading causes of poverty and inflation in this country.
 Simply eliminating the G/HST, which was supposed to be a temporary tax in the first place, would put 13% of earnings back in the pockets of consumers and businesses.
 But that is a whole other blog article